edmundmk/kenaf/doc/BytecodeReference.md

   * Bytecode instructions.
   * An array of constant values.
-  * An array of selectors, which reference strings used as keys.
+  * An array of selectors, which are references to strings used as keys.
   * An array of references to programs used by function closures.
-  * A count of the number of outenv environments required by the function.
+  * A count of the number of environment records required by the function.
   * A count of the number of parameters expected by the function.
   * A flag indicating if the function has a variable argument parameter.
   * A flag indicating if the function is a generator.